ah teaches interface design (Talking to Humans lecture)

 These are things that you can control.

-External Distortion
+External distortion

 External distortion happens in interviews when there are problems with: